m3data/collective-futurecrafting/_posts/2025-03-06-a-living-story-of-adapting-communities-to-thrive.md

 ---
 layout: post
-title: "A Living Story of Community Adaptation: Join in on the ACT Mural"
+title: "A Living Story of Adapting Comunities to Thrive: Join in on the ACT"
 date: 2025-03-06 11:11:11 +1000
 author: "Mathew Mytka"
-image: /assets/images/posts/act-mural.jpg
+image: "/assets/images/posts/ACT-journey.png"
 image_alt: "Collaborative digital mural showing diverse contributions on the theme of community adaptation"
 categories:
   - Climate Adaptation
 tags:
-  - collective futurecrafting
-  - climate adaptation
-  - community resilience
+  - community wisdom
-  - participatory design
 summary: "The ACT journey is living journey for collectively crafting thriving futures.
 Contribute your ideas, explore emerging adaptation strategies, and help weave a collective vision and emergent strategy for adapting communities to thrive."
 ---